msillano/tuyaDAEMON/tuyaTRIGGER/README.md

 the _node-red_ send/receive actions are performed by **tuyaTRIGGER** flow, the _Tuya-cloud_ actions are performed by ad hoc automation, one for TRIGGER.

- - _node-red => tuya_: **node-red** write a predefined value in the 'counter' and that fires a specific **Tuya** automation: first the automation must reset 'counter' to 0, then it can do anything.
+ - _node-red => tuya_: **node-red** write a predefined value in the 'counter' and that fires a specific **Tuya** automation: first the automation must reset the 'counter' to 0, then it can do anything.
- Tuya automation, say `trigger1010`:   _If "counter:1010" do "counter:0" and "any..."_
+ Tuya automation, say `trigger1010`:   _If "counter:1010" do "counter:0" and "any-action..."_

  - _tuya => node-red_: A tuya **sceme** (user action) or **automation** (event) sets  a predefined value on the 'counter' (e.g. 2030), and when node-red read that, it must first reset  the "counter' to 0, then it can do anything.
- Tuya automation,  say `trigger2030`: _If "any:event" do "counter:2030"_
+ Tuya automation,  say `trigger2030`: _If "any-event" do "counter:2030"_

 This **TRIGGER** mechanism, implemented in **tuyaTRIGGER**, allow a better _tuya <=> node-red_ integration in **tuyaDAEMON**:
  - _node-red_ can set/get status for _all devices and data point_ not found by `node-red-contrib-tuya-smart-device`.